 - 1. All assigned and unassigned students or students without major advisors or committees should attend orientation sessions at which faculty will present summaries of their research. - 2.
 Meet with faculty member after the final faculty orientation session.
-Explain to them that you are in the process of selecting a major advisor and that the department head has asked you to meet with them.
-For some faculty members, it may be necessary to call prior to the meeting to arrange a time.
-The department head's administrative assistant can provide information regarding phone numbers and secretaries for faculty members.
-In some cases it will be necessary to make an appointment with the faculty member's secretary.
-You may meet with other faculty members in addition to those suggested by the department head. - 3.
+Explain to them that you are in the process of selecting a major advisor.
+For some faculty members, it may be necessary to email them prior to the meeting to arrange a time.
+The graduate coordinator or the department head may make suggestions on which faculty members to visit.
+You may meet with other faculty members in addition to those suggested. - 3.
 Email a list to the department head and copy the graduate coordinator with rankings of top three faculty and projects.
 The department head will talk with those faculty and make final decisions on projects and faculty advisor assignments. - 4.
 The department head will make the official assignment and convey this information to you in a letter or email.
 (If you have not received a letter from the department head, you have not been officially assigned and do not have an official major advisor.) - 5.
 Meet with your major advisor after receiving the official letter.
 Work with your major advisor to develop an Academic Advisory Committee and plan of study. - 6.
 All funded M.S. students should be assigned during their first semester.
 All funded Ph.D. students should be assigned by the end of their first semester.